 The Title IX Coordinator is charged with coordinating the College's program to comply with Title IX.

 This includes leading the College's efforts to respond to reports of conduct that could trigger the Sexual Misconduct Policy.
 The Title IX Coordinator is also available to meet with any individual to provide information about the implementation of the Sexual Misconduct Policy (including the availability of supportive measures, the investigation, and the resolution/sanction process), as well as discussing other resources within the College community and beyond.
 The Title IX Coordinator, and/or other qualified members of the College community, will assist, as necessary, with these efforts.

-The Title IX Coordinator at least annually will report to the College community relevant information relating to the Sexual Misconduct Policy, such as the number and types of matters investigated, the number and types of cases in which findings of responsibility were made, the number and types of sanctions imposed, and the time frames in which cases were resolved.
+The Title IX Coordinator at least annually not later than December 1st will report to the College community relevant information relating to sexual misconduct and its policies addressing such misconduct, such as number of reports, the number and types of matters investigated, the number and types of cases in which findings of responsibility were made, the number and types of sanctions imposed, and the time frames in which cases were resolved.